MyGov.in: Open Forum

 The Open Forum is for discussion of issues of national importance.
 It spans across various groups and every registered member of MyGov is eligible for participation.
 Saansad Adarsh Gram Yojana and the new institution which is going to replace the existing Planning Commission of India were the first topics discussed here.

 Mann Ki Baat

 MyGov is one of the platforms through which citizens can submit input for the monthly Program of the PM called Mann ki Baat broadcast over the radio.
-Citizens can submit input on the MyGov forum or on the Toll Free Number 1800-11-7800 once the line is opened.
+Citizens can submit input on the MyGov forum or on the Toll Free Number 1800-11-7800.

 MyGov 2.0

 The government's crowdsourcing platform MyGov.in launched its version 2.0, with newer features such as hashtags, polls, interactive discussion forums and social media account integration.
 The impact assessment of this citizen engagement platform was done by Indian Institute of Public Administration (IIPA), New Delhi.